-Mopar 68005241AA 2007.5 to 2018, 2022 Dodge Ram Commonrail 6.7L Cummins FCA Fuel Control Actuator Sensor
+Mopar 68005241AA 2007.5 to 2022 Dodge Ram Commonrail 6.7L Cummins FCA Fuel Control Actuator Sensor

 The Dodge Ram trucks from 2007.5 to 2018 with the 6.7L Cummins diesel have an all too common problem of the fuel control actuator failing.
 The Mopar 68005241AA is an electronic metering device for the flow of fuel to the CP3 injection pump.

-The Mopar 6.7L Electronic Fuel Control Actuator FCAapplications:
+The Mopar 6.7L Electronic Fuel Control Actuator FCA applications:

-All 2007.5 to 2018 Dodge Ram 2500 series trucks.
+- All 2007.5 to 2018 Dodge Ram 2500 series trucks.

-All 2007.5 to 2018 Dodge Ram 3500 series trucks.
+- All 2007.5 to 2018 Dodge Ram 3500 series trucks.

-All 2007.5 to 2018 Dodge Ram 4500 series trucks.
+- All 2007.5 to 2018 Dodge Ram 4500 series trucks.

-All 2007.5 to 2018 Dodge Ram 5500 series trucks.
+- All 2007.5 to 2018 Dodge Ram 5500 series trucks.

-All 2022 Dodge Ram 2500 series trucks.
+- All 2019 to 2022 Ram 2500 series trucks.

-All 2022 Dodge Ram 3500 series trucks.
+- All 2019 to 2022 Ram 3500 series trucks.

-All 2022 Dodge Ram 4500 series trucks.
+- All 2019 to 2022 Ram 4500 series trucks.

-All 2022 Dodge Ram 5500 series trucks.
+- All 2019 to 2022 Ram 5500 series trucks.

 If the Mopar 68005241AA FCA is not correctly functioning, the Engine Control Module / ECM cannot determine the fuel flow rate supplied to the CP3 Fuel injection Pump.
 In most cases, people first know there is an issue when they have a hard start or no start issue because the FCA will not allow the pump to build pressure to start correctly.
 However, by the time this occurs, the truck has probably been delivering less than the required amount of fueling for a while already as the FCA is a simple spring design that many times takes a rather slow death and not an immediate failure.
 The Engine Control Module / ECM uses the fuel control actuator to control the fuel pressure in the 6.7L common rail Dodge Ram diesel.
 The Fuel Control Actuator is an electronically controlled solenoid valve.
 The ECM controls the amount of fuel that enters the high-pressure pumping chambers by opening and closing the FCA based on demand.
 The fuel control actuator also controls the return of fuel back to the diesel fuel tank.